hzhoanglee/tidy-revealjs/README.md

 # tidy-revealjs

+## hzhoanglee's note
+Yea, I like this template.
+It's simple and easy to use.
+I will use it for my presentation.
+Thanks to [julie-ng](https://github.com/julie-ng/tidy-revealjs) for creating this template.
+However, the original template has not been updated for a long time.
+So I will update it to the latest version of reveal.js and fix some bugs with newer node.js version.

 A custom theme and build system for reveal.js

 I love [reveal.js](https://github.com/hakimel/reveal.js) for its ability to let me do slide with code directly in the browser and with [markdown](https://github.com/hakimel/reveal.js/#markdown).
 Theming and slide management is however tricky.
 Moving slides means navigating yourself in a potentially large and nested DOM tree.